Uno.UI - Performance

 • Enable AOT or PG-AOT to get the best performance.

-• When recording a PG-AOT profile, make sure to run through most of your application because saving the profile.
+• When recording a PG-AOT profile, make sure to run through most of your application before saving the profile.

 • Adjusting the GC configuration may be useful to limit the collection runs on large allocations.
 Add the following to your csproj file: